jefejuell/StickUp/README.md

 Additional features will be added to:

 *Modify the html and js files to use the created DOM parent and child nodes throughout the site to create alerts and gather more information from users/clients.<br>
-*Test and refine the API's using PHP server (voting buttons, email form on ContactUs page).
+*Test and refine the API's using PHP server (voting buttons, email form on ContactUs page).<br>
+*Add Geocoder plugin functionality (https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-geocoder/).